 Now, thanks to COVID-19, we’re planning day by day.
 We don’t have time or the ability to do extensive video editing and production.
-So our video teams are putting video clips together in a daily news update that serves as a journal for the entire company.
+So we had to learn how to screen record, and our video teams are putting video clips together in a daily news update that serves as a journal for the entire company.

 Speed trumps perfect in a crisis, so to get large volumes of news out to our staff in a hurry we use a Vidyard Hub to organize and index the information.
 This makes the content highly searchable and accessible for staff.